You should grind your own flour

 - even desserts!
 Just think how healthy your cookies and cakes will be!

-Fresh milled flour is a different animal than the flour sold in stores.
+Freshly milled flour is a different animal than the flour sold in stores.
 When I grind my own wheat I am eating the germ, endosperm, bran and the hull.

 “Grains are the seed-bearing fruits of grasses.
-The fact that grains are the seeds of the plant as well as the fruit and that life giving nutrients are contained and perfectly stored within, make grains an incredibly nutritious food.
+The fact that grains are the seeds of the plant as well as the fruit and that life-giving nutrients are contained and perfectly stored within, make grains an incredibly nutritious food.
 In fact, of the 44 known essential nutrients needed by our bodies and naturally obtained from foods, only 4 are missing from wheat–vitamin A, B12, and C, and the mineral iodine.” – Sue Becker (Source)

 “Whole wheat” flour or bread from the store is not the same.

-“The majority of what is marketed in the USA under the name “wheat bread” has very little whole grain content, and is made primarily of white flour, with caramel coloring added to them to give an illusion of a higher whole wheat content.”
+“The majority of what is marketed in the USA under the name “wheat bread” has very little whole grain content and is made primarily of white flour, with caramel coloring added to them to give an illusion of a higher whole wheat content.”
 Source

 What do they do with the bran and germ that they take out of our wheat?
 They make animal feed with it.
 Yup, the cows are eating better than us.